muhammadnavas/IssueTracker/README.md

 ### **`App.js`**
 - Manages the state of the issues list.
 - Passes the issues list to `IssueTable` and the `addIssue` function to `IssueForm`.
+- Interacts with the backend API to fetch and save issues.

 ### **`IssueForm.js`**
 - A controlled form component for adding new issues.